tc39/proposal-destructuring-private/README.md

 # proposal-destructuring-private

-A proposal integrate private fields and destructuring.
+A proposal to integrate private fields and destructuring.

 ```js
 class Foo {